serokell/blog-posts/TON Contest/article.md

 Somewhat puzzled we drafted our own specification of this protocol, trying to make it very detailed and focusing on the explanation of its correctness.
-After a couple of iterations it was ready and you are welcome to [have a look at it][spec].
+After a number of iterations it was ready and you are welcome to [have a look at it][spec].
 With the specification at hand, we set off to write the code.